Research-Based Purpose and Instruction

-At Teach 4 Mastery we have looked and listened to what prominent researchers have shown works in math instruction.
+At Perceptions Math, we have looked and listened to what prominent researchers have shown works in math instruction.

 Our products align with the latest research and are designed, based on that research, to change the way you look at math.
 Perceptions Math is grounded in the use of the concrete representational abstract (CRA) instructional sequence.
 The use of CRA to teach struggling math learners has a strong research base (e.g. Butler, Miller, Crehan, Babbit, & Pierce, 2003; Maccini & Hughes, 2000; Maccini & Ruhl, 2000; Witzel, 2005).

-The program also includes the use of multiple strategy instruction, video anchored instruction, and reciprocal teaching, which are effective research-based practices (Gersten et al., 2009).
+The program also includes the use of multiple strategy instructions, video anchored instruction, and reciprocal teaching, which are effective research-based practices (Gersten et al., 2009).
 Having observed different math curricula that used physical representations we were not satisfied that the manipulatives used, nor the methodologies taught, were as effective as they could be in helping students develop computational, conceptual, and application understanding.

-See the power of manipulatives like base-ten blocks and other similar rod style manipulatives we also observed what we considered to be weaknesses in the manipulatives abilities to move students forward in their math progression.
+Seeing the power of manipulatives like base-ten blocks and other similar rod style manipulatives we also observed what we considered to be weaknesses in the manipulatives abilities to move students forward in their math progression.
 Such as continuing to require students to count when moving into addition concepts, or taking large amounts of time assembling units or groups when time is a precious commodity not to be wasted.

 The manipulatives are unique and are capable of being used by kindergarten students as well as high school students to move from counting to algebraic concepts using the same manipulatives throughout their math journey.

-To accompany the MasterPieces, we also created the MasterFractions fraction manipulatives to move students from whole numbers to understanding fractions, while maintaining a consistency with the conceptual basis of the MasterPieces.
+To accompany the MasterPieces, we also created the MasterFractions fraction manipulatives to move students from whole numbers to understanding fractions, while maintaining consistency with the conceptual basis of the MasterPieces.

+To support the written curriculum and the physical manipulatives, we also provide lesson-by-lesson videos clearly demonstrating how to use the manipulatives to teach students about mathematics.
 Video lessons are first watched by the teacher and student(s) then the teacher works with the student to demonstrate the lesson contents using the manipulatives.
 There are three phases to the instructional process:

 Whenever the instructions indicate to construct, we recommend using the MasterPieces to build or draw the problem given and develop conceptual understanding.

 We encourage teachers to get creative on how the students will express to them and/or to others the understanding they have of a given concept and process.
 Each lesson has key vocabulary that must be understanding must be demonstrated as part of the mastery process.

-Teachers first demonstrate the correct application of the mathematical concept and computation in real world settings then have students model this in their own work.
+Teachers first demonstrate the correct application of the mathematical concept and computation in real-world settings then have students model this in their own work.

 Word Problems & Mastery Challenges

-– Each Student Workbook lesson has multiple word problems designed to help the student demonstrate their understanding of the concepts learned.
+Each Student Workbook lesson has multiple word problems designed to help the student demonstrate their understanding of the concepts learned.
 At the end of each lesson is a Mastery Challenge.
 This is where students are challenged to apply what they have learned into specific types of applications, typically multi-step word problems.